 There are 30,000 to 70,000 different chemicals used daily in the EU.
 200 new chemicals are launched every year.
 EU legislators (photos 6) pay little if no attention to this trend.
 When it comes to priority substances affecting surface waters, in 17 years they have added 12 of the most toxic chemicals to a list that now numbers 45 priority substances.
 EU member states like France impose pollution charges on polluters for releasing priority substances and other pollutants into water bodies (e.g., arsenic, cyanides, materials in suspension, nitrates, phosphates).
 But in general, dealers of chemicals are way ahead.
 The EU is unwilling to nail the leaders of that business for the sake of water pollution.
 All in all, the EU and member states let industries and other polluters discharge or emit more than 95 percent of chemicals into water bodies for free (Agence de l’Eau Loire-Bretagne, 2015; Brack and al., 2017; EP and CEU, 2000, annex VIII; EP and CEU, 2013).

 EU legislators have carefully designed other legal provisions detrimental to water bodies.
 Article 4 of the WFD is one of the best examples.
 In two cases and for any water body, article 4 authorizes EU member states to set an objective for 2027 below good status or good ecological potential.
-When a state considers that good status or good ecological potential is unachievable or that their cost is “disproportionate”, this lesser goal is legal as long as this state also meet the following conditions:
+When a EU member state considers that good status or good ecological potential is unachievable or that their cost is “disproportionate”, this lesser goal is legal as long as this member state also meets the following conditions:

-- The objective of good status or good ecological potential is too high to carry on human activities deemed necessary by the state.
+- The objective of good status or good ecological potential is too high to carry on human activities deemed necessary by the member state.

 - When the state considers that some human impacts are “reasonably” unavoidable, “the highest ecological and chemical status possible” shall be achieved for surface water bodies.